MortenGredal/uniwise-devops-assignment/NOTES.md

 - removed liveness and readiness probes, as they do nothing but kill the pod.

+#### It was at this point, minikube started being flaky.
+I guess it didn't like being restarted.
+Throwing everything at the bathsink seems to have made it work, not sure what made it though.

 ## Identified gotchas
 ### 1 - configmap volume mounts messing with directory readability
 You guys are sneaky!
 The godotenv.load() will by default load the root dir, meaning you cannot do a easy configmap volume mount, as it would cause the directory to be "overwritten"
 The files prior would simply not be visible.
 Google did not fail me. https://www.golinuxcloud.com/mount-configmap-as-file-in-existing-directory/
 That being said, this makes godotenv look even worse.
+But that could of course we fixed with an env variable set in the deployment.yaml